nextcloud/documentation/admin_manual/ai/app_summarai.rst

 .. _ai-app-summarai:

-The *SummarAI* app is one of the apps that utilize the llm or any other configured llm provider in Nextcloud and act as a configurable bot for `Nextcloud Talk`.
+The *SummarAI* app is one of the apps that utilize the large language model (llm) or any other configured large language model (llm) provider in Nextcloud and act as a configurable bot for `Nextcloud Talk`.
 The *SummarAI* app can be running on only open source models, on-premise or any configured llm provider and does so entirely on-premises.
 Nextcloud can provide customer support upon request, please talk to your account manager for the possibilities.